TanStack/query/docs/framework/react/reference/usePrefetchInfiniteQuery.md

 - **Returns**

-The `usePrefetchInfiniteQuery` does not return nothing, it should be used just to fire a prefetch during render, before any suspense boundaries.
+The `usePrefetchInfiniteQuery` does not return nothing, it should be used just to fire a prefetch during render, before a suspense boundary that wraps a component that uses [`useSuspenseInfiniteQuery`](../reference/useSuspenseInfiniteQuery)